The Broken Ray Transform On The Square: Statement of Main Results

 The main idea we use in order to apply microlocal analytic techniques to the operator is a well-known method of billiards called path unfolding.
 Essentially, we can unfold any broken ray in $\Omega$ into a straight line on a different domain $\widetilde{\Omega}$ defined by reflecting $\Omega$ across each of its edges repeatedly to obtain a tiling of $\rn{2}$.
 Similarly, we can extend $f$ to a function $\widetilde{f}$ on $\widetilde{\Omega}$ by reflection across $\partial \Omega$.
-Finally, if $K \subset \Omega$, then we construct $\widetilde{K} \subset \widetilde{\Omega}$ by concatenating reflected copies of $K$.
 We will use indices $(l_{1},l_{2}) \in \mathbb{Z}^{2}$ to denote how many horizontal and vertical reflections a given broken ray undergoes on the unfolded domain $\widetilde{\Omega}$ before returning to the set $E$.
 We call this the \textit{reflection signature} of a path.
 For example, $(-1,2)$ indicates $1$ reflection to the left and $2$ reflections upwards.
-The following maps and their respective inverses will be useful when translating between vectors on $T\Omega$ and $T \widetilde{\Omega}$.
+The following transformations and their respective inverses will be useful when translating between vectors on $T\Omega$ and $T \widetilde{\Omega}$.
 Given a reflection signature $(l_{1},l_{2})$, we can compute the reflected version of a point $w \in \Omega$ by

 Similarly, given an angle $\theta$, $S_{l_{1},l_{2}}(\theta)$ is the angle after an $(l_{1},l_{2})$ reflection.